K-DEL1999/EmbeddedProgramming/I2C_Bit_Bang/README.md

 ### I2C Master Transmission

-Before a transmission the Master has to be sure the SDA line is not busy.
-The PULL UP resistor ensures the line is high so when Master sees that the line is high for a period of time it takes control of it and proceeds to set both lines low - which is the start condition, waking up all devices on the line - followed by sending and address.
+Before a transmission the master has to be sure the SDA line is not busy.
+The PULL UP resistor ensures the line is high so when master sees that the line is high for a period of time it takes control of it and proceeds to set both lines low - which is the start condition, waking up all devices on the line - followed by sending and address.
 In a transmission the address with 0 as the MSB will be sent.

 ```c
 uint32_t I2C_transmit(uint8_t * data, uint32_t size){